 Preply is another excellent resource, but of course, it costs money.
 Having a conversation with native speakers sounds terrifying, and it will be at first, but it is undeniably the fastest way to improve your speaking.
 The good thing about Preply is that they give you a 1hr free trial lesson to see if you gel with your tutor.

-If you truly want to master another language, then you should definitely do not miss out on Ling App.
+If you truly want to master another language, then you should definitely not miss out on Ling App.

-Lastly, you should try out the Ling App.
-With the Ling App, you can learn Hungarian and 60+ other languages all within one app!
+Lastly, you should try out the Ling app.
+With the Ling app, you can learn Hungarian and 60+ other languages all within one app!
 You do not just get to unlock new vocabulary for some of the hardest languages, but you can also master critical concepts relating to grammar, pronunciation, and word formation.

 Learn The Hungarian Language With Ling

 Ling is an app with language courses built by language learning experts.
 It will take you from beginner to intermediate to advanced through a structured set of lessons.
-Of course, we have Hungarian but also many other lessons for European languages.
+Of course, we have Hungarian but also many other lessons in European languages.

 Don’t forget to keep following our blogs.
 Unfortunately, we don’t currently have a Hungarian blog.
 Still, there are other blogs you might find interesting, like our Serbian blog or language tips blog, that gives you information on other apps and advice on how to improve your learning methodology.